- Sustainable urban development

 The competition began with the participant approval phase.
 Nine groups met the competitor eligibility requirements and have been approved as participants in the competition.
 Some of Finland’s largest and most international architects’ offices are involved, as well as a few well-known international offices.

-The results of the competition will be announced in autumn 2022.
+The results of the competition will be announced in November-December 2022.
 The winning group will continue planning the area as partnership planning in collaboration with the City.
 The competition winner will also serve as the implementer of the plots to be formed on the basis of the competition entry.
 The City Council will later decide on the implementation agreement and approving the detailed plan created for the area.

 The rejected competition groups did not meet the minimum requirements set out in the competition programme.
 Some of the design groups did not find sufficient funding or an implementer for the construction.
 References were also requested for implementation, and it turned out that some groups had no proof of demanding implementation targets.